-- 65. The outreach activities of the PTS aim to encourage the signature and ratification of the Treaty, enhance understanding of its objectives, principles and verification regime and of the functions of the Commission, and promote the civil and scientific applications of the verification technologies.
-These activities entail interaction with States, international organizations, academic institutions, the media and the general public. - 66.
-Most interaction with States to raise awareness about the Treaty and promote signature and ratification takes place in the context of bilateral consultations and correspondence.
-While special emphasis has been placed on those States listed in Annex 2 to the Treaty and those hosting IMS facilities, virtually all States have been approached in the Commission's outreach efforts since September 2017.
+- 60. The outreach activities of the PTS aim to encourage the signature and ratification of the Treaty, enhance understanding of its objectives, principles and verification regime and of the functions of the Commission, and promote the civil and scientific applications of the verification technologies.
+These activities entail interaction with States, international organizations, academic institutions, the media and the general public. - Most interaction with States to raise awareness about the Treaty and promote signature 61. and ratification takes place in the context of bilateral consultations and correspondence.
+While special emphasis has been placed on those States listed in Annex 2 to the Treaty and those hosting IMS facilities, virtually all States have been approached in the Commission's outreach efforts since September 2019.
 In addition to regular dialogue with Permanent Missions in Vienna and those representations based in Berlin, Geneva and New York, visits by PTS staff were conducted in a number of capitals.
-Consultations were also held, at all levels, on the margins of global, regional and subregional conferences and other gatherings. - 67.
-A number of events and activities are organized by the PTS which allow for bilateral consultations with participants from both signatory and non-signatory States.
-For example, a regional workshop for States in the South Pacific was held in November 2018 in Melbourne, Australia, in order to facilitate efforts to complete the ratification process of several States in the region. - 68.
-The Commission continued to take advantage of global, regional and subregional conferences and other gatherings to enhance understanding of the Treaty and to advance its entry into force and the build-up of the verification regime.
-The Commission was represented at meetings of the IAEA, the Inter-Parliamentary Union, the second session of the Preparatory Committee for the 2020 Review Conference of the Parties to the Nuclear Non-Proliferation Treaty, the Organization for the Prohibition of Chemical Weapons (OPCW), the African Union, the African Commission on Nuclear Energy (AFCONE), the North Atlantic Treaty Organization, the United Nations Industrial Development Organisation (UNIDO), the United Nations General Assembly (UNGA) and its First Committee, the United Nations Office on Drugs and Crime, the Parliamentary Assembly of the Francophonie, the Tokyo International Conference of African Development, and The World Academy of Science.
+Consultations were also held, at all levels, on the margins of global, regional and subregional conferences and other gatherings.